-Explore full-time non-residential training
+Explore non-residential (dispersed) learning

 The balance of context engagement and study is designed to facilitate a high quality rigorous academic programme integrated with contextual engagement.
 This is organised as

-- Two and a half days in personal study a week, plus half a day spent in seminars and with your pastoral group accessed either in college or virtually.
+- Two-and-a-half days in personal study a week, plus half a day spent in seminars and with your pastoral group, accessed either in college or virtually.